 Diversity & Inclusion Pledge

 The Balance is committed to answering all of your money questions, including the complex financial challenges facing Black, Indigenous, and People of Color (BIPOC).
-In 2020, we set out to change how The Balance operates to ensure we’re effectively working toward equitable financial education for all.
-We started by taking the following actions:
+Each year, we set goals for improving how The Balance operates to ensure we’re effectively working toward equitable financial education for all.

-- People: While we’re focusing on the improvements of our articles, in order to truly have inclusive content, we need diverse voices creating, editing, and reviewing that content.
+- People: In order to truly have inclusive content, we need diversity among the people creating, editing, and reviewing that content.
 We will continue to examine and improve our recruiting efforts so we are providing equal opportunities and sourcing diverse talent.
-Our goal is to increase BIPOC representation of our editorial team from 20% to 40%.
+Our goal is to increase BIPOC representation of our editorial team from 27% to 40%.

-- Partnerships: We have not done enough work to leverage our influence and expertise in communities that need it most.
+- Community: We have not done enough work to leverage our influence and expertise in communities that need it most.
 We will align with organizations that work toward diversity, equity, and inclusion in the financial industry.
-In 2021, we pledge to partner with at least three organizations dedicated to improving financial literacy in BIPOC communities and amplifying diverse perspectives.
+In 2022, we pledge to partner with at least three organizations dedicated to improving financial literacy in BIPOC communities and amplifying diverse perspectives.

 We know there is no progress without accountability.
 We always promise to be transparent about our process.
 We will publicly provide a quarterly update on all these points and those we add to this page.